Divorce Camp 2022 – Lake Harriet Law Office is pleased to be a Gold Sponsor

 • Gifts & Inheritances: If one party wants to claim a gift or inheritance should not be divided at divorce, they must prove the asset is nonmarital (should not be divided by the parties in divorce).
 If an individual used the gift or inheritance during the marriage, for example put the money towards a mortgage during the marriage, the individual may have to prove through “tracing” what belongs to them.

-Hire a Law Firm with Financial Acumen
+Hire a Law Firm with Extensive Financial Acumen

 Randall A. Smith – Managing Attorney 612-750-4843